 - Where We Work

-The Turnaround Arts: Bridgeport program is a part of Bridgeport Public Schools, the second largest school district in Connecticut.
-Located in the largest city in Connecticut, the school district serves just over 30 schools.
-Turnaround Arts: Bridgeport grew from the success and experience of Roosevelt School, one of eight schools that participated in the pilot phase of Turnaround Arts.
-With the support of the Bridgeport community, Turnaround Arts: Bridgeport is excited to help realize Bridgeport Public Schools’ mission of readying all its students to graduate college-ready and prepared to succeed in life.
+Turnaround Arts: Bridgeport is a part of Bridgeport Public Schools, the second largest school district in Connecticut.
+Located in the largest city in the state, the school district serves a little more than 30 schools.
+Turnaround Arts: Bridgeport, now comprised of five schools, grew from the success and experience of Roosevelt School, one of eight schools that participated in the pilot phase of Turnaround Arts.
+With the support of the Bridgeport community, Turnaround Arts: Bridgeport is excited to help realize Bridgeport Public Schools’ goal to increase the ways students can develop their talents and their voice.

 - Barton Elementary School, San Bernardino

 - Costaño School and the 49ers Academy, East Palo Alto

 - Dr. Martin Luther King Jr. School of the Arts, Seaside

 - Finney Elementary, San Diego

 - Florence Griffith Joyner Elementary School, Los Angeles